Honeypot ant: Ecology

 Myrmecocystus nests are found in a variety of arid or semiarid environments.
 Some species live in extremely hot deserts, others reside in transitional habitats, and still other species can be found in woodlands which are somewhat cool but still very dry for a large part of the year.
-Honey pot ants have been reported to be in the USA (specifically Colorado and New Mexico), Mexico, the African continent, and Australia.
+Honeypot ants have been reported to be in the USA (specifically Colorado and New Mexico), Mexico, the African continent, and Australia.
 For instance, the well-studied Myrmecocystus mexicanus resides in the arid and semiarid habitats of the southwestern United States.
 Sterile workers in this species act as plerergates or repletes during times of food scarcity.
 When the plerergates are fully engorged, they become immobile and hang from the ceilings of the underground nests.
 Other workers drain them of their liquid food stores to feed the rest of the colony.
 Plerergates can live anywhere in the nest, but in the wild, they are found deep underground, unable to move, swollen to the size of grapes.

 In Camponotus inflatus in Australia, repletes formed 49% (516 ants) of a colony of 1063 ants, and 46% (1835 ants) of a colony of 4019 ants.
 The smaller colony contained six wingless queens.
 The larger colony had 66 chambers containing repletes, with a maximum of 191 repletes in a chamber.
 The largest replete was 15 millimetres long and had a mass of 1.4 grams.
 The nest had a maximum depth of 1.7 metres, and tunnels stretched 2.4 metres from the nest entrance.
 The workers went out foraging during daylight to collect nectar from Mulga nectaries, and meat from the carcass of a Tiliqua blue-tongued lizard.

 Recent findings

 Bee honey is an effective natural remedy for a wide range of ailments.
 But very little research has been done on other types of honey, produced by different insects, up until recently.
-The antimicrobial activity of honey from honey pot ants was tested and compared to the antimicrobial activity of bee honey.
+The antimicrobial activity of honey from honeypot ants was tested and compared to the antimicrobial activity of bee honey.
 It was found that honeypot ant honey has activity against bacteria, yeast, and mold.
-When honey pot ant honey was compared against jarrah or manuka bee honeys, a distinctly different activity profile was found.
-Honey pot ant honey outperformed the other two honeys against some pathogens, but exhibited low/no activity against other ones.
+When honeypot ant honey was compared against jarrah or manuka bee honeys, a distinctly different activity profile was found.
+Honeypot ant honey outperformed the other two honeys against some pathogens, but exhibited low/no activity against other ones.

-Genera
+General

 Honeypot food storage has been adopted in several seasonally active ant genera: